nugraharzk/Kindle-service/README.md

 # Kindle Service
-this code provide web UI and REST API for [Kindle Android](https://github.com/amaceh/kindle-app) Application in this code, config of database, base url and .htaccess is for local use only, please be carefull when updating server
+this code provide web UI and REST API for [Kindle Android](https://github.com/amaceh/kindle-app) Application.
+In this code, config of database, base url and .htaccess is for local use only, please be carefull when updating server